rparak/rparak/README.md

 # About me

 A strong enthusiast for robotics, machine vision, and AI.
+I'm interested in basically everything related to robotics and automation.

 Detailed-focused researcher with hands-on experience in the field of advanced robotics, such as Motion Planning (Optimization, Kinematics, ..), Machine Learning, Image Processing / Computer Vision and Industry 4.0 (Simulation / Digital twin, System Integration, ..)
 Ability to effectively solve complex engineering problems and adapt to change.